christian-bick/uplink-slack/README.md

 ## Workspace

-In case you don't use a dedicated Slack workspace for local development already, first thing is to set up your a private workspace for testing and debugging.
+In case you don't use a dedicated Slack workspace for local development already, first thing is to set up a private workspace for testing and debugging.

 ## Local Tunnel

-For Slack events to be forwarded to our local machine, set up a tunnel with [ngrok](https://ngrok.com).
+For Slack events to be forwarded to your local machine, set up a tunnel with [ngrok](https://ngrok.com).

 Important: Make sure that the tunnel endpoint uses a *fixed* subdomain.